-NGSS Earth Science Storyline: White Sands NP
+NGSS Earth Science Curriculum: White Sands NP Storyline

 The White Sands National Park Storyline is one part of an NGSS aligned high school earth science series featuring national parks.
 Why the national parks?
 Because they’re incredible sources of natural beauty and geological wonder that our students should experience.
 We can’t bring our students to the parks, so we’ll bring the parks to the classroom.